Hostage families protest outside Netanyahu’s home, ramping up pressure for a truce-for-hostages deal - WTOP News

 JERUSALEM (AP) — Relatives of hostages held by Hamas in Gaza protested Saturday outside the home of Israeli Prime Minister Benjamin Netanyahu, expressing frustration over his government’s seeming lack of progress in getting the more than 100 captives released as the war in Gaza drags on.

+Israel’s leadership faces conflicting pressures.
+Under heat to appease members of his right-wing governing coalition by intensifying the war against Hamas, Netanyahu also must contend with calls for restraint from ally the United States and from the families of hostages, which fear that escalating military activity further endangers the captives’ lives.

+The Israeli leader has said he will push for “complete victory” against Hamas but has not outlined how he would achieve it.

-Critics have accused him of preventing a Cabinet-level debate about a post-war scenario for Gaza, alleging Netanyahu was stalling in hopes of avoiding conflict that could potentially break up his right-wing ruling coalition.
+Critics have accused him of preventing a Cabinet-level debate about a post-war scenario for Gaza.
+They say Netanyahu is stalling to prevent conflict within his coalition.

 Israel launched its war against Hamas following the militant group’s unprecedented Oct.
 7 attack that killed about 1,200 people, mostly civilians, in Israel and saw about 250 others taken hostage from the country’s south.
 Health authorities in Hamas-ruled Gaza say Israel’s offensive has killed nearly 25,000 Palestinians, most of them women and children.

+Eisenkot, who is one of the five members of Israel’s War Cabinet and whose son was killed in December while fighting in Gaza, has called into question Netanyahu’s insistence that only Israel’s blistering air and ground offensive would bring the hostages home.

+The hostages “will only return alive if there is a deal, linked to a significant pause in fighting,” Eisenkot said during a television interview late Thursday.

-On Friday, the father of a 28-year-old man who has been held by Hamas since Oct.
+On Friday, the father of a 28-year-old man held by Hamas since Oct.
 7 began what he called a hunger strike outside Netanyahu’s home in the coastal town of Caesarea.

-Eli Shtivi, who son Idan was among the people kidnapped from a music festival in southern Israel, pledged to eat only a quarter of a pita a day — to show how little food some hostages were reportedly given on some days— until the prime minister agreed to meet with him.
-Dozens of people joined Shtivi late Friday and were still there Saturday morning.
+Eli Shtivi, whose son Idan was among those kidnapped from a music festival in southern Israel, pledged to eat only a quarter of a pita a day – the amount of food some hostages reportedly receive some days — until the prime minister agreed to meet with him.
+Dozens of people who joined Shtivi were still there Saturday.

-Eisenkot, the former army chief who is one of the five members of Israel’s War Cabinet, has called into question Netanyahu’s insistence that only Israel’s blistering air and ground offensive would bring the hostages home.

-Eisenkot, whose son was killed in December while fighting in Gaza, said during a television interview late Thursday that claiming the captives could be freed without a deal and a cease-fire “is to spread illusions.”

-The hostages “will only return alive if there is a deal, linked to a significant pause in fighting,” he said.
-Dramatic rescue operations are unlikely because the hostages are apparently spread out, many of them in underground tunnels, he said.

-As part of its search for the hostages, Israel’s military dropped leaflets on the territory’s southernmost town of Rafah that asked people to provide information about the captives.
-The leaflets, with photos of dozens of hostages, carried a message suggesting benefits for anyone providing information.
+As part of its search for the hostages, Israel’s military dropped leaflets on the territory’s southernmost town of Rafah appealing for information.
+The leaflets, with photos of dozens of hostages, carried a message suggesting benefits for anyone who spoke up.

+The war has rippled across the Middle East, with Iranian-backed groups attacking U.S. and Israeli targets.
+Fighting between Israel and Hezbollah militants in Lebanon threatens to erupt into all-out war, and Iran-backed Houthi rebels in Yemen continue to target international shipping in the Red Sea despite U.S.-led airstrikes.

+On Saturday, an Israeli strike on Syria’s capital destroyed a building used by the Iranian paramilitary Revolutionary Guard, killing at least four Iranians, Syrian and Iranian state media reported.
+Also Saturday, an Israeli drone strike on a car near the Lebanese port city of Tyre killed two people, the state-run National News Agency reported.
+It was not immediately clear who the target was.

-In Gaza, residents reached by phone following the end of a seven-day communications blackout reported heavy bombardment and fighting between militants and Israeli troops Saturday morning in and around the southern city of Khan Younis and the urban refugee camp of Jabaliya in the north.
+In Gaza, residents reached by phone after a seven-day communications blackout reported heavy bombardment and fighting between militants and Israeli troops Saturday morning in and around the southern city of Khan Younis and the urban refugee camp of Jabaliya in the north.

-Halima Abdel-Rahman, a woman displaced from northern Gaza who has sheltered in Bani Suheila since November, said Israeli airstrikes hit several buildings in the town over the last couple of days and that bombing was intense overnight into Saturday.
+Halima Abdel-Rahman, a woman displaced from northern Gaza who has sheltered in Bani Suheila since November, said Israeli airstrikes hit several buildings over the last couple of days and that bombing was intense overnight into Saturday.

 The fighting has forced many families to leave their homes, many of which were reduced to rubble, and Bani Suheila is largely empty, she said.

-In Jabaliya, “the heavy bombing returned,” with Israeli warplanes striking buildings and open areas, local fisherman Assad Abu Radwan said.

-Israel withdrew a significant number of troops from the northern half of Gaza earlier this week after the military said it had broken up Hamas command structures there.
-However, Hamas gunmen continued putting up resistance in parts of northern Gaza, prompting renewed questions in Israel about the feasibility of the government’s stated goal of crushing Hamas.

-In the Israeli-occupied West Bank, meanwhile, mourners gathered Saturday for the funeral of a 17-year-old American Palestinian who was shot and killed a day earlier near the city of Ramallah.
+In the Israeli-occupied West Bank, meanwhile, mourners gathered Saturday for the funeral of Tawfiq Ajaq, a 17-year-old American Palestinian shot and killed a day earlier near the city of Ramallah.

-In a statement, Israeli police said they received a report Friday regarding a “firearm discharge, ostensibly involving an off-duty law enforcement officer, a soldier and a civilian.”
-Police did not identify who fired the shot but described the shooting as taking place over people “purportedly engaged in rock-throwing activities” along a main highway.
+Israeli police said they received a report Friday regarding a “firearm discharge, ostensibly involving an off-duty law enforcement officer, a soldier and a civilian.”
+They did not identify who fired, but described the shooting as taking place over people “purportedly engaged in rock-throwing ” along a highway.

-Police said the incident was being investigated, including by its internal affairs department.
+The teen’s father, Hafez Ajaq, said his son was born and raised in the United States and had been living in the family’s home village in the West Bank for the past year.
+Ajaq expressed anger at the U.S. government, which has provided diplomatic and military support for Israel in its war against Hamas.

+“They are killer machines,” he said, referring to Israeli forces.
+“They are using our tax dollars in the U.S. to support the weapons to kill our own children.”

 Asked about the shooting, U.S. national security spokesman John Kirby said officials at the White House were “seriously concerned about these reports.”